Skip Navigation

 • Charles France, Penn State Nutritional Sciences Intern

-• Kathleen Shimomura, M.Ed, DTR, former Hunterdon County Family and Community Health Sciences Educator
+• Kathleen Shimomura, former Hunterdon County Family and Community Health Sciences Educator

 What is a Fad Diet?